apache/flink-shaded/README.md

 When using these dependencies it is recommended to work directly against the shaded namespaces.

+## Sources

+We currently do not release jars containing the shaded sources due to the unanswered legal questions raised [here](https://github.com/apache/flink-shaded/issues/25).

+However, it is possible to build these jars locally by cloning the repository and calling `mvn package -Dshade-sources`.

 ## About

 Apache Flink is an open source project of [The Apache Software Foundation](https://apache.org/) (ASF).